What is Preauthorization for Bars and Restaurants?

 What is preauthorization for restaurants and bars?
 In this post, we define preauth and talk about how it benefits bars and nightclubs.

-If you own a bar (or have a bar in your restaurant), you understand that there are so many factors contributing to the overall success of your business.
+If you own a bar, are looking to open a bar, or have a bar in your restaurant, you understand that there are many factors contributing to the overall success of your business.

-When it comes to bar businesses, there is one kind of technological advancement for bar POS systems that is becoming increasingly indispensable to high-level customer service: preauthorization.
+When it comes to bar businesses, there is a technological advancement for bar POS systems that is becoming increasingly indispensable to providing excellent customer service: preauthorization.

-To fully understand the importance of preauthorization for bar businesses, in this article we will examine the following:
+To fully understand the importance of preauthorization for bar businesses, we will review the following below:

 What is Preauthorization?